ringcentral/integration-blog/_posts/2018-11-20-brief_introduction_for_spring_batch.markdown

 ###### Business Scenarios
  	•	Periodically : can be executed periodically
  	•	Concurrent : can be processed in parallel lines
- 	•	Staged, enterprise message-driven processing
+ 	•	Staged : enterprise message-driven processing
  	•	Massively : may have big amount of data to process
  	•	Manual or scheduled : have multiple way to trigger
  	•	Step by Step : sequential processing of dependent steps